The site

 There are numerous cave churches around the Great Prespa Lake – almost ten on the North Macedonian site and four on the Albanian site.
 All are not easy accessible since they are placed in a certain height above the lake shore and in several cases the original ladders do already not exist.
 On the Macedonian site there are several cave churches which are only accessible with alpinist equipment.
 On the Albanian site one cave church on the northern shore of the lake is used by the local population for annual religious events; another one on the western shore is located far away from any settlement and only accessible by boat and a ten metres high free standing ladder; and the other two are located on the eastern shore in direct neighbourhood to each other.
 This two cave churches have been since ever connected both factually – since the ladder leading to the upper one is passing the lower one – as well as functionally.

-The lastly mentioned two cave churches – which will be the main working place of the European Heritage Volunteers Project 2022 – date back to the 13th or 14th centuries and are highly valuable since they content frescos from the Middle Age as well as from later times.
+The lastly mentioned two cave churches – which will be the main working place of the European Heritage Volunteers Training Course – date back to the 13th or 14th centuries and are highly valuable since they content frescos from the Middle Age as well as from later times.
 Nevertheless they are – as the other cave churches on the Albanian site of the Great Prespa Lake, too – surprisingly not monuments protected by law.
 Their not easy accessibility – and probably also the vicinity to the border with Greece – have them so far protected from vandalism and human-caused damages; on the other hand this situation has impeded any rescue and conservation measures.

 In result, the cave churches are in an extremely endangered state.
 The access ladders are partly broken; two years ago most of the wall closing one of the cave churches and creating a kind of entrance situation collapsed; other masonry parts may also collapse soon; the frescos are exposed to rain, snow and wind and deteriorate further from year to year.
 If rescue and conservation interventions will not be undertaken immediately, the loos of these cultural and historical treasures will be unavoidable.